johaupt/johaupt.github.io/_posts/2019-09-19-Uplift_ITE_summary.md

 ## Bayesian Additive Regression Trees
 Use Bayesian Additive Regression Trees as outcome models.
 The difference in posterior distributions provides an uncertainty estimate of the treatment effect that may be useful for the decision or to do uncertainty based data collection.

 *Hill, J. L. (2011).
-Bayesian Nonparametric Modeling for Causal Inference.
-Journal of Computational and Graphical Statistics, 20(1), 217–240. https://doi.org/10.1198/jcgs.2010.08162*
+[Bayesian Nonparametric Modeling for Causal Inference](https://doi.org/10.1198/jcgs.2010.08162).
+Journal of Computational and Graphical Statistics, 20(1), 217–240.*

+## Multi-output network
+**(DragonNet)**
+We can of course use two neural networks as outcome models in the two-model framework.
+The two outcome models are likely very similar, since both approximate to a large extent the outcome process without treatment.
+We may be able to gain efficiency and improve calibration through parameter sharing in the lower hidden layers.
+The architecture is then best understood as a single multi-output network, with one loss calculated on the control group observations and one (or more) loss calculated on the treatment group observations.

+The multi-outcome architecture has an additional advantage when working with observational data.
+When we cannot conduct an experiment and treatment assignment is not random, we can correct for variables that impact the treatment assignment to still make unbiased estimates.
+It is in fact sufficient to correct only for the variables that impact treatment assignment (*propensity weighting*).
+An efficient way to filter the relevant information in the multi-output neural network is to correct the shared hidden layers.
+We correct the last shared layer, for example, by adding the treatment probability as an additional output.
+Predicting the treatment probability forces the hidden layers to distill the information that is necessary to predict treatment assignment and focus less on the information that is relevant only for outcome prediction, but doesn't differ between the control and treatment group.

+*Shalit, U., Johansson, F. D., & Sontag, D. (2017).
+[Estimating individual treatment effect: generalization bounds and algorithms](https://arxiv.org/abs/1606.03976).
+Proceedings of the 34th International Conference on Machine Learning (ICML 2017).
+Shi, C., Blei, D. M., & Veitch, V. (2019).
+[Adapting Neural Networks for the Estimation of Treatment Effects](http://arxiv.org/abs/1906.02120).
+ArXiv:1906.02120 [Cs, Stat].
+Alaa, A. M., Weisz, M., & van der Schaar, M. (2017).
+[Deep Counterfactual Networks with Propensity-Dropout](http://arxiv.org/abs/1706.05966).
+ArXiv E-Prints, arXiv:1706.05966.*

-## Treatment Residual Neural Network
+## Treatment residual neural network
-Use neural networks as outcome models.
-Model calibration seems to be better if one base learner predicts the conditional mean for the control group, while the other predicts the residual between the observed outcome and the control base learner, i.e. the treatment effect.
+Particular to neural networks, we can improve model calibration in the two-model framework by 1) constructing estimates in the treatment group as an addition of the control and treatment model and 2)training the networks jointly.
+To train a neural network that predicts the treatment effect directly, look at the observed outcomes under treatment as a sum of the outcome without treatment and the treatment effect.
+Then we could estimate one network that predicts the outcome without treatment for all observations and a second network that predicts the treatment effect that needs to be added for treated individuals, equivalent to the residual left by the outcome network for treated observations.
+Instead of two outcome models, this framework leaves us with one network that predicts the outcome and one network that predicts the treatment effect directly.
+\\[
+  Y = \mathtext{nnet}_0 + T_i * \mathtext{nnet}_1
+\\]
+To ensure that the networks are in tune with each other, we should train them jointly.
+This does not require much effort: For each observation, we sum up the prediction of the outcome network and the prediction of the treatment network multiplied by the treatment indicator.
+We then backpropagate the error through both networks.

 *Farrell, M. H., Liang, T., & Misra, S. (2018).
-Deep Neural Networks for Estimation and Inference: Application to Causal Effects and Other Semiparametric Estimands.
+[Deep Neural Networks for Estimation and Inference: Application to Causal Effects and Other Semiparametric Estimands](https://arxiv.org/abs/1809.09953).
 ArXiv E-Prints, arXiv:1809.09953*

-## DragonNet
-When we can't do an experiment and treatment assignment is not random, we can correct for variables that impact the treatment assignment to make unbiased estimates (*propensity weighting*).
-A special way to do this in a neural network is to correct the hidden layers by joint prediction of conditional means and treatment propensity in a multi-output neural network.
-We rely on the hidden representation to filter the information that is necessary to predict treatment assignment.

-*Shi, C., Blei, D. M., & Veitch, V. (2019).
-Adapting Neural Networks for the Estimation of Treatment Effects.
-ArXiv:1906.02120 [Cs, Stat].
-Retrieved from http://arxiv.org/abs/1906.02120*

 # Treatment Indicator as Variable